refs/micro-load-balancing/README.md

 1. request to `/storage/owncloud/`
 2. get the storage name from the url: `owncloud`
-3. query the registry like: `go run main.go --q --ins=owncloud`
+3. query the registry like: `go run main.go --q --node_name=owncloud`
 4. get node address
 5. create gRPC client
 6. do gRPC request